Skip to content

 SESSION_KEY="generate a secret key using 'openssl rand -hex 32'"

-CONTAINER_ORIGIN="http://YOUR_CONTAINER_NAME:8080/" # deployed taskchampion-sync-server container, should be production-syncserver-1 by default
+CONTAINER_ORIGIN="http://YOUR_CONTAINER_NAME:8080/" # Deployed taskchampion-sync-server container, default is production-syncserver-1

 4. Run docker-compose pull to pull the CCSync images.

-Setting up a Development Environment
+Setting Up a Development Environment

 Prerequisites